Create and register widgets

 NOTE: If you are creating the widget in an external project, in the Properties section of the files, set its Build Action to Embedded Resource.
 Make sure the Sitefinity version referenced in the external assembly is the same as the one your project is using.

-NOTE: The Raw helper method is introduced in MVC 3 and it helps to output any HTML without encoding it.
+Raw helper method is introduced in MVC 3 and it helps to output any HTML without encoding it.
 You use the Raw method only when you trust the source of the embedded resource.
 In case you want to ensure your HTML content is safe, leverage Sitefinity CMS HTML sanitization.